 Practical and Cute

 With a minimalist design, this scooter is what your little one needs for outdoor fun.
-It has three wheels for safety and the lean-to-steer means your toddler can zip around and practice their balance.
+It has three wheels for safety, and the lean-to-steer design means your toddler can zip around and practice their balance.

-The wheels are big and they’re designed to be durable.
-There’s a composite wheel core and a cartridge bearing as well.
-This is combined with long-lasting PU wheels.
+The wheels are big and designed to be durable.
+There’s a composite wheel core and a cartridge bearing, and it comes with long-lasting PU wheels.

 Pros